Prompt reinforcing for long-term planning of large language models: Reinforced Prompt Optimisation

 Inspired by experience \textbf{replay} in reinforcement learning~\citep{andrychowicz2017hindsight}, the rewriter can leverage not only the prompt and feedback from the current epoch, but also those from previous epochs (its instruction is shown in \autoref{fig:replay-rewriter}):

-Reinforced Prompt Optimisation (RPO) alleviates the need for task-specific manual prompt engineering by automating prompt creation and refinement entirely through LLMs.
-The feedback signal may originate from either simulated environments or human users.
-Importantly, while the feedbacker and rewriter themselves are LLMs that require prompts, these prompts are task-independent and need to be specified only once.
-Optimising the prompts of these meta-prompting agents lies beyond the scope of this work and is left for future research.
+RPO reduces task-specific manual prompt engineering by automating prompt refinement from environment feedback (simulated or human).
+The feedbacker and rewriter prompts are task-agnostic and specified once; optimising those meta-prompts is left to future work.